jerryngm/Neptune-Elegoo3-Klipper/README.md

  ## **🔧 Installation**

- 1) First, compile and install the Klipper firmware according to the configuration above.
+ 1) First, compile and install the Klipper firmware according to the configuration [above](https://github.com/bsas/Neptune-Elegoo3-Klipper#-building-klipper-firmware) and then connect the printer to a Klipper machine via USB.
+You can completely remove the screen since it is useless with Klipper.

  2) My configuration file uses the official Z endstop sensor (not the probe).
-I notice that using the probe forced the printer to bump the nozzle with an unconfortable (at least to me) force into the bed.
-But, the official Elegoo sensor is very high, so, you need to calibrate the Z-Offset.
-Home the printer, calibrate the new Z-Offset using a paper (similar to manual bed leveling) and then save it as a *position_endstop*.
+I notice that using the probe forced the printer to bump the nozzle with an uncomfortable force into the bed.
+The original configuration mitigate that changing the "homing_speed" and "second_homing_speed" to very low numbers but that made the printer homing and bed mesh calibration unbearably slow.
+The official Elegoo sensor is very high, so, you need to calibrate the Z-Offset.
+Home the printer, calibrate the new Z-Offset throw the UI using a paper (similar to manual bed leveling) and then save it as a *position_endstop*.

- 3) Calibrate the probe offset, following the instructions here: https://www.klipper3d.org/Bed_Level.html
+ 3) Calibrate the probe offset (PROBE_CALIBRATE), following the instructions here: https://www.klipper3d.org/Bed_Level.html

  4) Do a PID calibration for the extruder heater and the bed, following the instructions here: https://www.klipper3d.org/Config_checks.html#calibrate-pid-settings

  5) Calibrate the extruder rotation_distance (I.e E-Steps): https://www.klipper3d.org/Rotation_Distance.html#calibrating-rotation_distance-on-extruders

+ 6) Run a heightmap calibration.
+If something goes wrong, maybe you need to align your X gantry.
+Worse case, you can increase the "horizontal_move_z" under "bed_mesh" if the probe keeps bumping on the bed during calibration.

  ## **🔧 Advanced tuning**